awesome-starter/website/src/docs.md

 preset proxy off
 ```

-After the proxy is turned off, it will be downloaded directly from the GitHub URL, and will no longer be mirrored through CNPM.
+After the proxy is turned off, it will be downloaded directly from the GitHub URL, and will no longer be mirrored.

 ## Upgrade